Blog

 Improved Meeting Room Availability

-By analyzing occupancy data, companies can identify patterns of meeting room usage and make necessary adjustments to meeting room booking systems.
-This ensures that rooms are available when needed and reduces the frustration of double bookings or unused reserved rooms.
+By analysing data collected by room occupancy sensors, companies can identify patterns of meeting room usage and make necessary adjustments to meeting room booking systems.
+This ensures that rooms are available when needed.
+And reduces the frustration of double bookings or unused reserved rooms.

 Enhanced Resource Allocation